Planning your first trip to a water park? Use these tried-and-true tactics for an easy, fun, and tear-free day with the kids.

 5. Bring your own snacks.

 Officially, the policy may be that outside food and drink is not allowed.
-We usually try to at least bring in bottled water to offset some of the costs of purchasing it onsite (and usually, we get away with it).
+We usually try to at least bring water bottles in to offset some of the costs of purchasing it onsite (and usually, we get away with it).

 6. Bring your own towels.